andreasCanSee/stock-reports-ai/README.md

 - The URL (http://localhost:5173/ in this case) might vary depending on your Vite configuration and the available ports on your machine.
 Use the URL provided in your terminal to access the application.
-- In some environments, you might need to use `sudo`` to start the development server, especially if it requires to bind to a privileged port or if there are permission-related issues.
-If so, use `sudo npm run dev`.
-However, be cautious with sudo as it grants elevated privileges.

 ## To Be Continued...